Richard Pan

-Richard Juien-Dah Pan (潘君達; born October 28, 1965) is an American Democratic politician and physician who served in the California State Senate from 2014 to 2022, representing the 6th Senate district, which encompassed parts of Sacramento and Yolo counties.
-He is also a practicing pediatrician and professor at the University of California, Davis.
+Richard Juien-Dah Pan (born October 28, 1965) is an American Democratic politician and physician who served in the California State Senate from 2014 to 2022, representing the 6th Senate district, which encompassed parts of Sacramento and Yolo counties.
+He is a practicing pediatrician and professor at the University of California, Davis.
+He is a Democratic candidate for the 6th Congressional District of California for the 2026 election.

 Early life and education

 Pan was born to a Taiwanese American immigrant family in Yonkers, New York.
-He was raised in Pittsburgh, Pennsylvania.
-He earned a bachelor's degree from Johns Hopkins University, a Doctor of Medicine from the University of Pittsburgh, and a Master of Public Health from Harvard University.
+He was raised in the Pittsburgh, Pennsylvania suburb of Mt.
+Lebanon.
+After graduating from Mt.
+Lebanon High School, he earned a bachelor's degree from Johns Hopkins University, a Doctor of Medicine from the University of Pittsburgh, and a Master of Public Health from Harvard University.
 He completed his pediatric residency at Massachusetts General Hospital also serving as Chief Resident and a fellowship at Children's Hospital Boston in child advocacy and primary care research.

 Pan was a professor at the University of California, Davis where he led the pediatric residency program and founded Communities and Physicians Together, a service learning curriculum that placed physicians-in-training with community settings to learn about social determinants of health.